arvigeus/AZ-204/Learning Path/CosmoDB.md

 You can work with the Azure Cosmos DB change feed using either a push model or a pull model.
 With a push model, the change feed processor pushes work to a client that has business logic for processing this work.
 However, the complexity in checking for work and storing state for the last processed work is handled within the change feed processor.

 With a pull model, the client has to pull the work from the server.
-The client, in this case, not only has business logic for processing work but also storing state for the last processed work, handling load balancing across multiple clients processing work in parallel, and handling errors.
+In this case, the client has business logic for processing work and also stores state for the last processed work.
+The client handles load balancing across multiple clients processing work in parallel, and handling errors.

 :information_source: It is recommended to use the push model because you won't need to worry about polling the change feed for future changes, storing state for the last processed change, and other benefits.

 Most scenarios that use the Azure Cosmos DB change feed use one of the push model options.
-However, there are some scenarios where you might want the additional low level control of the pull model.
-These include:
+However, there are some scenarios where you might want the extra low level control of the pull model.
+The extra low-level control includes:

 - Reading changes from a particular partition key
 - Controlling the pace at which your client receives changes for processing